 1. Overall Description:

-In RAN4 #98e meeting, RAN4 was discussion the RRM requirements for handover with PSCell and RAN4 has identified questions about RRC processing delay and failure case for HO with PSCell.
-RAN4 sincere requests RAN2 to provide answers of following questions for RAN4 future work.
+In RAN4 #98e meeting, RAN4 discussed the RRM requirements for handover with PSCell and RAN4 has identified questions about RRC processing delay and failure case for HO with PSCell.
+RAN4 sincerely requests RAN2 to provide answers of following questions for RAN4 future work.

 Question 1: what is the RRC processing delay for following cases of handover with PSCell?